Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full refrigeration unit quarterly service procedure (PDF-ready).
+See the first part of the refrigeration unit quarterly service procedure below.
+Download the full version above.

 A quarterly refrigeration service is a scheduled preventive maintenance procedure performed every three months on cool rooms, cold rooms and freezer units.
 The procedure is designed to maintain efficient operation, prevent breakdowns and ensure stored products remain at the correct temperature.
 It covers evaporator coil condition, condenser coil cleanliness, refrigerant system performance (superheat, subcooling, pressures, compressor amps), defrost system operation, door seals and gaskets, drainage, temperature controller accuracy, fan motors and insulation panels.
 The service should be performed by a licensed refrigeration mechanic.
 Unlike a daily temperature log, the quarterly service involves instrument measurements, performance testing and documented comparison to nameplate specifications.